Olivier Dubuquoy: Red mud

-Since then, he has been actively campaigning against red mud from the Gardanne plant being dumped on land or discharged at sea (a pollution that has been going on since 1893).
-Among other things, he maintains a petition asking the French government to ban red waste, so far 400,000 signatures have been logged.
+He has been actively campaigning against the disposal of red mud from the Gardanne plant, whether through land dumping or marine discharge—a practice that has been ongoing since 1893.
+Among his initiatives, he launched a petition urging the French government to prohibit the release of red waste, which has gathered over 440,000 signatures.

 In 2014 he arranged for scientific analyses to be carried out, highlighting the dangers to health posed by the Mange-Garri dumping site run by Alteo, successor to Pechiney, at Bouc-Bel-Air.
 There, red mud awaits recycling under the commercial name of "bauxaline".